knewyousir/webFEI-session-4a/readme.md

 We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from any routes we create to serve the front end.

 Note the `recipes.function` notation.
-We'll create a recipes controller file and placed all our request event handling methods inside the it.
+We're using our imported recipes controller file and have placed all our request event handling methods inside the it.

 <!-- ### Check if its working